aggregat4/dendriform/JOURNAL.md

 - add a List component to the node so we can update children

 ## 7.3.2018
 Removed the local repository cache since there were errors in it, and if we treat the DOM as local storage we may not need it anymore.
-This will require a bunch of cleanup when we find that the DOM approach works well since there are now a bunch of abstraction layers that may then no longer be required.
+This will require a bunch of cleanup when we find that the DOM approach works well since there are now a bunch of abstraction layers that may no longer be required.

 Also added a queue to tree-service-repository to sequentially process all the async operations on the pouchdb, this appears to be working as I could not reproduce the update conflicts at this time.